National Weather Service: Hurricane Irma Now A Category 3 Storm, Not An ‘Immediate Threat’ To Harvey Victims

 — Eric Fisher (@ericfisher) August 31, 2017

-Meanwhile, National Weather Service’s forecaster Eric Blake strongly believe that the storm will become a monster hurricane in the next couple of days, per a report from Express UK.
+Meanwhile, National Weather Service’s Eric Blake strongly believes that the storm will become a monster hurricane in the next couple of days, per a report from Express UK.

 “Irma is forecast to become a major hurricane by tonight and is expected to be an extremely dangerous hurricane for the next several days.”